AlphaPranav9102/LunaSim/README.md

 # LunaSim
-LunaSim is a free system dynamics modeling software that runs in your browser.
+LunaSim is a system dynamics modeling software that runs in your browser.